ansible-collections/community.aws/docs/community.aws.iam_server_certificate_module.rst

 Synopsis
 --------
-- Allows for the management of server certificates.
+- Allows for the management of IAM server certificates.